Orange County Council

 • 9:30am: Booth Judging Starts

-• 9:30am: Our DJ from the Los Angeles Dodgers begins spinning tunes!
+• 9:30am: Our DJ starts spinning tunes!

 • 12pm: Wood Badge Beading & Reunion at the Main Stage

-• Mammas Kitchen: Mexican Cuisine
+• Mom’s Kitchen: Mexican Food

 Yes, we recommend everyone bring their own water bottle to refill and rehydrate.
 In addition to refill stops, we will also have water and other goodies for sale at the Food Trucks and in the Outpost.